Adventure Playground at the Parish School

 Adventure Play at the Parish School is an adventure playground located in Houston, Texas.
-The Adventure Playground at The Parish School consists of a three-acre play-area open to children between the ages of 6 and 12 years old.
+The Adventure Playground at the Parish School consists of a three-acre play area open to children from 6 to 12 years old.
 It is one of the few junk playgrounds located in the United States, and the only one located in a school.
 The playground serves children with communication disorders and language and learning differences, often including difficulties interacting with peers.

 Adventure playground

-The Adventure playground at the Parish School was started in 2008 with a sand-pile and two cement culverts.
+The adventure playground at the Parish School was started in 2008 with a sand-pile and two cement culverts.
 The three-acre play-area now contains a zip-line, shade structures, and an expanse of grassy floodplain, with natural features (dirt, grass, sticks), wildlife, and various scavenged construction materials, other recyclables, lumber, pipes, fabric and rope.
 Children also have access to tools (hammers and nails, hand drills and saws, shovels and post-hole diggers) for building structures out of recycled building materials.
 Many of these materials are collected from the Building Materials Reuse Warehouse, a part of the City of Houston's Solid Waste Management Department.

 The Adventure Playground at the Parish School is staffed by playworkers.